 Board of Directors

-Charles (Chuck) Garrett, Treasurer, a resident of Tulsa, serves as the executive vice president of Cherokee Nations Businesses, the tribally-owned holding company of the Cherokee Nation, designed to create economic opportunities and prosperity for the Cherokee Nation and all of northeast Oklahoma.
+Charles (Chuck) Garrett, Treasurer.
+A resident of Tulsa, Garrett serves as the CEO of Cherokee Nations Businesses, the tribally owned holding company of the Cherokee Nation, designed to create economic opportunities and prosperity for the Cherokee Nation and all of northeast Oklahoma.
 Chuck’s professional experience includes senior management and board-level roles in the legal, investment banking, commercial real estate, and investment management industries with companies from coast to coast.
 He received a Juris Doctorate from Harvard Law School and his Bachelor of Arts degree from the University of Oklahoma.

 Kara Berst, a resident of Ada, is Executive Officer of Business Sustainability and Auxiliary Services for the Chickasaw Nation and is part of the Chickasaw Nation’s leadership team on water planning efforts.
 She has been employed with the Nation since 2003.
 She received her bachelor’s degree in Biology from East Central University and master’s degree in Business Administration from Southeastern Oklahoma State University.
 Kara is a Registered Environmental Professional and a member of the East Central University Green Committee.
 She also serves on the Oklahoma Recycling Association board and is a 2017 participant in the Nature Conservancy Leadership Academy.